kolodny/react-track-events/README.md

   // Will be called each time a tracked event is fired with:
   // {
   //   eventName: event like 'onClick',
-  //   ComponentType: 'div' or Dropdown,
+  //   ComponentType: something like `Dropdown`,
   //   info?: 'whatever you passed to the trackEvent attribute (or return value of it being a function)'
   //   args: [nativeEvent, ...args] // args passed to the event handler,
   //   returnValue?: Whatever the event handler returned